 I am a final year PhD Student at the University of Cambridge, supervised by Professor Richard Hunter.
 My research investigates the 'Alexandrian footnote' and other markers of intertextuality in archaic and classical Greek literature.
 I argue that the earliest known Greek poets self-consciously acknowledged the familiarity of their subject matter and signalled their references to tradition – placing markers in their works for alert audiences to recognise.
 This kind of signposting is often considered the preserve of later literary cultures, closely linked with the development of libraries, literacy and writing.
 But I argue that these same devices were already deeply engrained in our earliest oral archaic Greek poetry.

 Before moving to Cambridge, I completed my bachelor's and master's degrees at the University of Oxford.
 My master's dissertation explored the various analogies and allegories employed in Hellenistic Literature and Art to conceptualise victories over the Galatians.
+From 1 October 2018, I will be a Junior Research Fellow in Classics at Corpus Christi College, Cambridge.
 More details about my research are available on my academia.edu and Humanities Common profile pages.

 I am very open to any kind of collaborative research and am happy to be contacted about any ideas for collaboration, however preliminary.